 Step 1.
 Determine Your Budget

-- Budget your income and expenses to determine how much you can afford each month – this is very important.
+- Budget your income and expenses to determine how much you can afford each month.
 Chances are you will have a loan for 3-5 years – so be sure you can safely afford the car payment, car expenses and car insurance each month.

-- What Expenses to Expect When You Own a Car – Title, Registration, excise taxes, gas, oil and maintenance.
+- Expenses to Expect – Title, Registration, excise taxes, gas, oil and maintenance.

 - If you have a Trade In – learn How to Value Your Trade In and factor this value into your budget.